beaini-work/audiobookshelf/readme.md

   </p>
 </div>

-# About
+# Audiobookshelf Audiomind

-Audiobookshelf is a self-hosted audiobook and podcast server.
+Audiobookshelf Audiomind is a self-hosted audiobook and podcast server with AI-enhanced capabilities for deeper content interaction and knowledge retention.

 ### Features